 Since a violation of probation is not considered a new crime, but a breach of a court order which provided provisions for being awarded probation instead of jail or prison time, if a probation violation is proven to have been committed, the court may choose to revoke your probation and impose a term of incarceration based on the sentencing guidelines of the original crime you were convicted of.

-As a law firm providing experienced violation of probation defense attorney & lawyer services assisting Lakeland, Winter Haven, Bartow, and Polk County Florida residents with violation of probation legal issues, we are committed to protecting the legal rights of each and every client, while always striving to provide the highest standard of legal representation.
+As a law firm providing experienced violation of probation defense attorney & lawyer services assisting Lakeland, Winter Haven, Bartow, Plant City, Tampa, Hillsborough, Highlands, Hardee, and Polk County, Florida residents with violation of probation legal issues, we are committed to protecting the legal rights of each and every client, while always striving to provide the highest standard of legal representation.

 If you require the legal advice and representation regarding an accusation of violating the terms of your probation, make sure your legal rights are protected by seeking the legal advice of an experienced Lakeland probation violation defense attorney & lawyer.
-Contact The Law Office of Robert B. Peddy, P.A., at (863) 646-1421 to schedule a confidential legal consultation.
+Contact The Law Offices of Peddy, P.A., at (863) 646-1421 to schedule a confidential legal consultation.

 If you are currently serving a period of court ordered probation and the violation of your probation was the act of committing a new crime, even if you are found “not guilty” of the new alleged crime, the court has the authority to revoke your probation and reinstate the original conviction and sentencing guidelines.
 Unlike your original trial, in a violation of probation hearing, the prosecution must only prove that a “preponderance of the evidence” existed.